BlueBrain/sonata-extension/source/sonata_overview.rst

 * multiple edges between two nodes are allowed
 * the edges are oriented (A->B is different than B->A)

-Moreover, the format is specialized to compactify the representation of graphs with a lot of connections between two nodes.
+Moreover, the format is specialized to compactly represent graphs with a lot of connections between two nodes.

 Populations